100mslive/100ms-docs/README.md

 -   Create .mdx files in `v2/vue-sdk/file-name.mdx`
 -   Avoid decimal numbers (eg: `v-1.3.2.mdx`) in filename (doesn't cause any loss)
+-   Avoid adding `ampersand` / `&` in filenames as it breaks Sitemaps generation
 -   It's important to add `FrontMatter` to the MDX File on top

 ### FrontMatter